 Although Maureen has spent most of her life in business, she graduated from the College of Education in1970 with a major in English.
 She always shared her passion for writing with her students.
 Even today, she frequently visits schools to read from her books and talk about writing.
 In 2009, Gordon and Maureen began contributing to the College of Education, starting with an annual scholarship tailored to students with an interest in writing.

-As the Haddocks’ journey continues, it becomes more and more clear to them, that the best way to make the world a better place is to help young people be the best they can be.
+As the Haddocks’ journey continues, it becomes more and more apparent to them, that the best way to make the world a better place is to help young people be the best they can be.

 Copyright © Trek 2000 Corporation 2015 | All right reserved